 So, how can we get kids to actually finish important tasks they need to complete?

 First, let’s back track and examine a typical conversation between parents and kids.
 We know what needs to get done, and why.
 The homework deadline looms.
 The chores we swore they’d be responsible for remain undone.
 And we point out all the ways they’re still coming up short from getting things done.

 And so we nag until they get it done, even if they oblige just to get us off their backs.
 Or we confiscate beloved items hoping this time they’ll follow through and finish.
 We may even get into arguments over cleaning their room or finishing their Thanksgiving turkey project.

 Motivating children to do their best

 It doesn’t have to be that way.
 What if we tried one technique first, one that would make kids finish tasks they started, all on their own?

 We’re all more driven when we’re self-motivated, even as adults.
 Motivation removes nagging because kids find joy in doing the tasks within themselves.
 And it turns kids into driven, self-starters and finishers.

 Okay, so we get that motivation is more inspiring than nagging or punishment.
-What are a few ways we can motivate our kids?
+What are a few techniques on motivating children to do their best?

 In all our hovering, we’re doing the one thing that kills the eagerness to learn in our kids: Control.